kemiant/devkit-samples/README.md

 # SDKSampleLibrary
-Repository comprised of sample projects demonstrating the simple ways one can use the SDK to control the DataFeel dots.
+Sample projects for the Datafeel Development Kit